Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 The summary page will show all relevant values (eg. private keys) used during the process.
-Most of them will be copied to the masternode configuration in DMT, nevertheless it's worth saving them in a separate file.
+Most of them will be copied to the masternode configuration in FIXMT, nevertheless it's worth saving them in a separate file.

 The last thing to do here depends on your use case: